 |Year||2017 unit information|

 This unit is a combination of Cloud (Online) and intensive campus mode delivery.

 AHL701 unless previously completed.

-Intensive located learning will engage students through visits to local case study sites, guest speakers from the Humanitarian and Emergency Management sectors, lectures and tutorials.
+Intensive located learning will engage students through visits to local case study sites, guest speakers from the Humanitarian and Emergency Management sectors, classes and seminars.
 This unit will also engage students in enhanced online presence through CloudDeakin.
 Students will undertake online exercises, case studies, virtual simulations, cloud concept presentations and student-led discussions.

 Unit Fee Information